CLRX/CLRX-mirror/doc/GcnInstrsVop2.md

 Opcode VOP2: 35 (0x23) for GCN 1.2
 Opcode VOP3A: 291 (0x123) for GCN 1.2
 Syntax: V_MAC_F16 VDST, SRC0, SRC1
-Description: Multiply FP16 value from SRC0 by FP16 value from SRC1 and add result to VDST.
+Description: Multiply FP16 value from SRC0 by FP16 value from SRC1 and
+add result to VDST.
+It applies OMOD modifier to result.
 Operation:
 ```
 VDST = ASHALF(SRC0) * ASHALF(SRC1) + ASHALF(VDST)